The Web Health

 Painkillers such as ibuprofen (Advil) or acetaminophen (Tylenol) may help manage pain and reduce inflammation.
 Use the recommended dosage on the label, and avoid taking painkillers for more than a few days without checking with your dentist.

-Most temporary crown pain improves within a few days.
-However, you should contact your dentist if you experience:
+Most immediate crown pain goes away within few days.
+Nonetheless, you must consult with your dentist if you encounter:

 • Pain that worsens instead of improving